SeriousMikey/SeriousMikey/README.md

 Hello, GitHub! 👋

-I'm Michael Hyer, a student at Brigham Young University-Idaho interested in Game and Web Development.
+I'm Michael Hyer.
+I'm interesting in Game, Web, and Software Development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning Software Testing and Software Principles.
-- My goals are to graduate with my bachelor's degree in Software Development and make my own video games!
+- I have a Bachelor's Degree in Software Development
+- My goal is to make cool apps, websites, and video games that I and everyone else can enjoy

 ## Technologies and Tools

-- Proficient in: HTML, CSS, Javascript, C#, Python, GDScript
+- Proficient in: HTML, CSS, Javascript, C#, Python, GDScript, React JS, React Native, GitHub, SQL, PostgreSQL, and others.

-## Let's Connect!

-- Here is my LinkedIn profile https://www.linkedin.com/in/michael-hyer-b2b323257/

-Feel free to explore my repositories and don't hesitate to reach out.
-Happy coding! 🚀